projectfForQiu/SEMS-project/README.md

 SEMS-project
 ============

-It's the part I am responsibled in SEMS project
+It's the part I am responsibled in SEMS(ERP) project

 Please NOTE that the copyright of this document are belong to Sciencgo company.
 It is presented only for the review purpose.